saskar1/screen-saver/README.md

 This course introduces you to JavaScript / HTML5 / CSS programming.
 No prerequisites.
 I assume you are running OS X.

+These are lecture notes; they do not supplant in-person instruction.

 ## Contents

 1. Introduction to git, terminal, and Sublime, for novice programmers